Alemato/Banking-Micro-SOA-System/README.md

     - Responsibilities: Interfaces with the various banking system services through the gateway to execute user-requested operations.

+The implementations of all Prosumers are asynchronous, since they must interact with one or more Providers, which results in delays in their responses.

+As for the Providers, they have been optimised to support a high number of operations per second, allowing most of their operations to be implemented synchronously.

 ### Additional Notes

 - The **Banking Service Client** communicates with the **Gateway Service** for all operations.